anhdanggit/volatility-garch-VaR/README.md

 # garch_VaR
 Simulate and estimate volatility by GARCH with/without leverage, riskmetriks.
-VaR compute and test on VaR Violation These codes use the package `rugarch` for Volatitly models
+VaR compute and test on VaR Violation.
+These codes use the package `rugarch` for Volatitly models

+**Code files**
+1. `Financial_Econometrics.R`: clean, summarize, and plot the daily return data
+2. `garch_simulation.R`: simulate and compare the performance of different GARCH models under different distribution
+3. `interval_graph.R`: compare the estimated intervals of coefficient from different set-up of simulation
+4. `garch_estimate.R`: GARCH and Value-ar-Risk estimate on daily return data + diagnostics in-sample/out-sample

 ## 1. GARCH